Vinsteri/dev-academy-spring-2025-exercise/README.md

 # List of features

-Since the time was limited, I focused on implementing getting a working deployment with a CI/CD pipeline rather than spending time polishing some parts of the implementation.
+Since the time was limited, I focused on implementing a working deployment with a CI/CD pipeline rather than spending time polishing specific parts of the code.
 Implemented features are marked with a checkmark ✔️.

 ## Daily statistics list (recommended features)
 - Total electricity consumption per day ✔️